PA-RISC information - since 1999

 Itanium

 Around the turn of the century, HP started to offer servers and workstations based on Itanium IA64 technology, a VLIW architecture jointly designed with Intel.
-System architecture in PA-RISC rp and IA64 rx servers converged with similar zx1 chipset and Itanium buses.
-Itanium (the IPF) slowly phased out PA-RISC from HP’s technical and Unix lineup around 2002.
+System architecture in PA-RISC rp and IA64 rx servers converged and Itanium slowly phased out PA-RISC from HP’s technical and Unix lineup around 2002.

-This was the end of the PA-RISC platform at HP, which vanished with diminishing market share until the mid-2000s.
+This marked the end of the PA-RISC platform at HP, with diminishing market share until the mid-2000s.
 The process of the long decline of RISC and commercial Unix servers was already underway then, with Unix relegated to special applications and later to high-end, mission-critical servers.
-HP started withdrawing from Unix workstations before Itanium, but pared down its offering even further with the new CPU architecture.
+HP started withdrawing from Unix workstations before Itanium, but pared down its offering even further with IA64.

 © Hewlett Packard 2001